 What Is LTL Shipping?

 LTL or Less-Than-Truckload Shipping is the transportation method where a carrier combines multiple loads into a single trailer.
 Shippers use LTL shipping when they don’t have enough freight volume to fill an entire truck container and want to save shipping costs.
 Compared to other types of transportation, LTL trucking can be a useful solution for small businesses and individual shippers.
-When you’re sharing the truck capacity with other shippers, you only pay for space you actually use.
+When you’re sharing the truck capacity with other shippers, you only pay for the space you actually use.
+Get the basics of LTL with this shipping guide.

 FTL vs LTL